Research

 Andreas D.M.
 Gunawan*, Bingxin Lu*, Louxin Zhang (2016).
 A program for verification of phylogenetic network models.
 Bioinformatics, 32(17), i503-i510. https://doi.org/10.1093/bioinformatics/btw467. (* co-first authors)

-Integrating multi-omics data to characterize cancer evolution and beyond
+Integrating multi-omics data to solve problems in cancer and microbial biology

 To understand all the underlying processes shaping cancer evolution and inform treatment, it is necessary to integrate data measurements of various types.
 High-throughput sequencing has been generating huge amounts of multi-omics data, which provide a rich resource of information to address important questions in cancer evolution.
 However, it is challenging to systematically integrate these heterogeneous data types.
-Machine learning (ML) has emerged as a promising technique for multi-omics data integration, but there are still many challenges including data of high dimension yet low sample size, data noise and missing information, and biological interpretations.
-We are interested to develop new ML methods to facilitate the integration of multi-omics data.
+Machine learning has emerged as a promising technique for multi-omics data integration, but there are still many challenges including data of high dimension yet low sample size, data noise and missing information, and biological interpretations.
+We are interested in developing new machine learning methods that leverage multi-omics data to tackle key challenges in cancer and microbial biology.

 References: